-Powers delegated to each member of Management Team are documented in the constitution.
+Powers delegated to each member of Management Team, together with other officers, are documented in the constitution.

 The Council maintains an independent Internal Audit Service, which operates within the principles contained in the standards set out in the United Kingdom Public Sector Internal Audit Standards 2012.